itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Disconnect from a 'from' node

-If an edge "n1 -> n2" exists, then the node with ID "n2" can disconnect from "n1", removing the edge "n1 -> n2".
+If an `Edge` "n1 -> n2" exists, then the `Node` with ID "n2" can disconnect from "n1", removing the `Edge` "n1 -> n2".
 To do this, you can call the `disconnectFrom` method provided by the `Node`.
-The method takes in a reference to the other node as an argument.
+The method takes in a reference to the other `Node` as an argument.

 ```java
 Graph g = new Graph("Master");